AndVarnio/MasterThesis/README.md

 # Create HW description files for DMA and CCSDS123.

-Clone the Smallsat student project repository from bitbucket [https://bitbucket.org/ntnusmallsat/smallsat_studentprojects/src/master/](https://bitbucket.org/ntnusmallsat/smallsat_studentprojects/src/master/)
+Clone the Smallsat student project repository from bitbucket, the Vivado Design Suite is also needed for this tutorial, the version used here is 2018.3.
+[https://bitbucket.org/ntnusmallsat/smallsat_studentprojects/src/master/](https://bitbucket.org/ntnusmallsat/smallsat_studentprojects/src/master/)

 ## Create IP from CubeDMA design
-Open the cubedma project
+Open the cubedma project, this is located in the `[Path to smallsat student project repository]/lib/dataflow/cubedma/project/` folder.
 If the IP's used in the design have an old version update them

 ![alt text](https://github.com/NOTANDers/MasterThesis/blob/master/Figures/updateip.jpg?raw=true "Title")